 4. Post a low-resolution image

 If you want to build an online portfolio yet are still wary of people stealing it, consider posting your images on low resolutions.
+Even if you invest in a top-quality print ad design for your artwork, it would help if you only post low-resolution images like around 72dpi screens.
 That way, only people who are really interested in your work will download it to their computer to view it.
 If someone steals a low-resolution image of yours and posts it on their own website or makes money out of it, they can't get the best-printed result because of its low quality.

 Your high-quality art shouldn't be freely posted online.
 You can save it for yourself and send it to buyers only.
 Make sure to always put your signature on your work to let people know the artist behind it.
 Having an artist mark can increase your chance of getting new customers when they are amazed by your artwork.